island-is/island.is/apps/portals/my-pages/README.md

-# Service Portal
+# My Pages (Service Portal)

 ## About

-The service portal is the user personal pages where it will be able to find all the information relative to itself, family, finances, applications and so on.
+My pages is the user personal pages where it will be able to find all the information relative to itself and companies, family, finances, applications and so on.

 ## URLs